What is the Definition of the Pyramid of Pain?

 According to the Pyramid of Pain, preventing IOCs higher on the pyramid makes it costlier for a threat actor to pivot their attacks.

-IOCs: Pyramid of Pain explained
+IOCs: Pyramid of Pain Explained

 Effective Threat Intelligence for Your Security Teams